Open an iTerm tab at the current Finder selection

 end process_item

 This script is based on one that's been circulated around for a while.
-I found the original script here,
+I found the original script here,22-Feb-2012 UPDATE: I tested this script with iTerm 2 and it works just fine with it.

 3 comments: